 Award-winning actor Bill Paxton’s passing in February of 2017 shocked fans and entertainment industry veterans alike.
 Paxton first rose to prominence in the 1986 movie Aliens, starred in the box office juggernaut Titanic, and won numerous awards for his lead roll in the HBO series Big Love.
-When the actor passed away at the age of 61, his official cause of death was a stroke associated with surgery complications.
+When the actor passed away at the age of 61, his official cause of death was a stroke associated with surgical complications.
 However, one year after his death, Paxton’s family filed a wrongful death lawsuit against Cedars-Sinai Medical Center and the surgeon they employed, citing both as being responsible for Bill Paxton’s death.
 This high-profile lawsuit has drawn attention to the factors that lead to a wrongful death case and how to prepare for them.

 Document Funeral Costs